deepika-jangid/Machine-Learning-Integration-with-DevOps/README.md

 # Requirements
-1. Python
+1. Python Language
-2. Should know about Machine Learning concepts for building the model.
+2. Should know about the Machine Learning concepts for building the model.
 3. To automate the model you should know about the concepts of DevOps like Jenkins, GIT , Github, etc.
+4. Docker